-So when I recently got a copy of Moskowitz’s latest cookbook, Appetite for Reduction, I couldn’t wait to start cooking.
+When I recently got a copy of Isa Chandra Moskowitz’s latest cookbook, Appetite for Reduction, I couldn’t wait to start cooking.
 Losing some weight has been at the top of my goals for this new year, and given how much I hate the idea of being told not to eat something, Moskowitz spoke to me eloquently in her foreword:

 “Healthy cooking doesn’t have to mean deprivation.
 It doesn’t mean restraint, it doesn’t mean willpower, and to hell with the idea of “being good”.”